Hybrid Transfer in Deep Reinforcement Learning for Ads Allocation: Experiments

 \subsubsection{Parameters Settings}

 The hidden layer sizes of the NSR models is $(128, 64, 32)$.
 The structure and parameters of the agents follow the work in CrossDQN \cite{liao2021cross}.
-The learning rate is $10^{-3}$, the optimizer is Adam \cite{kingma2014adam} and the batch size is 8,192.
+The learning rate is $10^{-3}$, the optimizer is Adam \cite{kingma2014adam} and the batch size is 8,192. $\tau$ is $0.7$ and $N$ is 3.